lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the LIP.-->

-A standard interface for identifiable digital assets, allowing for tokens to be uniquely traded and given metadata using [ERC725Y][ERC725].
+The LSP8 Identifiable Digital Asset Standard defines a standard interface for uniquely identifiable digital assets.
+It allows tokens to be uniquely traded and given with metadata using [ERC725Y][ERC725] and [LSP4](./LSP-4-DigitalAsset-Metadata.md#lsp4metadata).

 ## Abstract